 How I Find Joy in the Everyday

 Life looks a lot different than I thought it would, but even when things feel difficult or lonely, I have found myself looking for simple joys in the everyday.
 We’ve faced what some would consider unimaginable, yet to others, we’re actually very lucky.
 I know that, too.
 Since we’re still fairly isolated, most days look and feel pretty similar, but there’s still a lot of happiness in our little family.
 Moments that once would have been expected that I now know are a gift.
-Here are some of the little things that bring me joy.
+Here’s how I find joy in the everyday.
+Read more wellness content here.

 Special moments (and routines) with my girls